5. Processing unidimensional data#

 (**)

-If there are tied observations in a vector x
+If there are tied observations in x

 ,